MatSim91/Milestone-Project-2-Memory-Game/README.md

     5. Tested the stars feature to make sure it was giving the correct amount of stars based on the correct amount of moves:
         - If moves are less than 8 player gets 3 stars.
-        - If moves are less then 13 player gets 2 stars.
+        - If moves are higher than 8 AND less then 13 player gets 2 stars.
         - Anything above 14 moves player gets 1 star.
     Also checked if the starts were showing properly in the Modal pop-up that appears when the game finishes:
         - "Your Rating is: **X**"